LiteFarmOrg/LiteFarm/README.md

 ## Preliminaries

 1. Check to see if you have Node.js installed.
 We use the version specified in the `.nvmrc` file of each folder with package imports.
-On a Mac use the command `node-v` in terminal.
+On a Mac use the command `node -v` in terminal.
 If it is installed, the version in use will be reported in the terminal.
 If not, install it from [node.js](https://nodejs.org/en/download/package-manager/).
 2. Check to see if you have NVM installed.
 On a Mac use the command `nvm -v`.
 If you do not have NVM (Node Version Manager) installed, install it using these instructions: [NVM](https://www.loginradius.com/blog/engineering/run-multiple-nodejs-version-on-the-same-machine/)
 3. Check to see if you have pnpm installed.
 On a Mac use the command `pnpm -v`.
 If it is installed, the version will be reported.
 If you do not have it installed, run `npm install -g pnpm` in a terminal.
 4. Clone the repository from Github to your computer.
 On a Mac, in a Terminal window navigate to the directory you want to put the files in.
 Then use the command `git clone https://github.com/LiteFarmOrg/LiteFarm.git`.